To My Readers,

 VIII - 'Ecologism' and 'Pro-Decadence Ideologies'

-Certainly the ecology movement”, as a grass-roots mass phenomenon, expresses, and is nourished by, the deep currents of maturation within the human race which are emergent in this time, currents which are also the wellsprings of a non-Leninist, non-Stalinist, non-Trotskyist, Non-Maoist, non-Castroist -- non-state-capitalist -- political-economic-democratic, and thus truly Socialist movement.
+currents which are also the wellsprings of a non-Leninist, non-Stalinist, non-Trotskyist, Non-Maoist, non-Castroist -- non-state-capitalist -- political-economic-democratic, and thus truly Socialist movement.

-Ecological ideas manifest a sense of organic totality, an awareness of the global consequences of local action or inaction, and of self-reflexive responsibility for such action or inaction.
+Ecological ideas manifest a sense of organic totality, an awareness of the global consequences of local action or inaction, and of ‘self-reflexive’ responsibility for such action or inaction.

 The Zeitgeist is alive in this movement, wherever it encourages thinking in terms of the biosphere as an [auto-]dynamical organic totality.